KarenBreytenbach/network/docs/vary.md

 The Vary header lets browser clients define how the server identifies each request.
-This allows the server to control how caching is handled on all it's clients.
+This allows the server to control how caching is handled on all its clients.

 The "Accept-Encoding" is a quick way to tell clients and caching servers how to handle requests where GZIP is on and off, treating them as the same or unique.